FGasper/p5-CBOR-Free/README.md

 unhandled by default, which makes them trigger an exception.
 You can optionally tell CBOR::Free to encode them via the `scalar_references` flag.
 - Via the optional `preserve_references` flag, circular and shared references may be preserved.
-Without this flag, shared references are not preserved, and circular references cause an exception.
+Without this flag, circular references cause an exception, and other shared references are not preserved.
 - Instances of [CBOR::Free::Tagged](https://metacpan.org/pod/CBOR::Free::Tagged) are encoded as tagged values.

 An error is thrown on excess recursion or an unrecognized object.